Jzeva/HTML-CSS-Basic/note.md

     xxx
 }
 ```
-//style the h tag which is the only child of its parent element.
+Style the h tag which is the only child of its parent element.
 ```css
 h:only-child{
     xxx